8 Reasons Why Your Baby Isn’t Sleeping Through the Night

 #3 Baby is relying on sleep props to fall asleep

-This is one of the primary reasons parents consult with me - their little one only wants to be fed to sleep, rocked to sleep, or sleeps best with motion in the swing, car seat, or stroller.
+This is one of the primary reasons parents contact me - their little one only wants to be fed to sleep, rocked to sleep, or sleeps best with motion in the swing, car seat, or stroller.

 The key to having a baby that can fall asleep quickly and easily and sleep through the night (when they’re developmentally ready to do so) is that they don’t have reliance on you doing something to get them to sleep (or to drowsy).
 If they do need that bottle, pacifier, or a quick trip in the car to drift off to sleep, then every time they need to fall asleep for bedtime or a nap, wake from a short nap, or wake up in the middle of the night, they’re going to need you to do that every single time.